-As discussed in the brief programme review, many programmes claim that a package of activities are required to enable graduation, as for instance the FSP in Ethiopia and the VUP in Rwanda.
-These complementary activities typically include any of the following: credit facilities, training for households, business plan development; public works activities.
+As discussed in the brief review of programmes, many programmes claim that a package of activities is required to enable graduation, as for instance the FSP in Ethiopia and the VUP in Rwanda.
+These complementary activities typically include one or more of the following: credit facilities, training for households, business plan development, public works activities.
 In all the programmes that we are aware of the complementary actions are household-specific and aim at enabling the household to make the best use of the transfer as possible.